verrazzano/verrazzano/tools/analysis/README.md

    Make note of the `verrazzano-analysis-dev` image which was built and run it.
 You need to map your local host's directory into the container and supply the mounted location to the analysis command line.

   `$ docker run verrazzano-analysis-dev:local-0d987e15 -v /Users/myuser/triage:/triage /triage`

+## Release artifact
+The release asset named 'analysis-tool.zip' provides the tool in binary form for linux_amd64, darwin_amd64, and the `k8s-dump-cluster.sh` script.
+You can download the 'analysis-tool.zip', unzip it to a location of your choosing, and execute these without a build environment.

+For example, on a linux machine:
+  `$ k8s-dump-cluster.sh`
+  `$ linux_amd64/verrazzano-analysis`